Writing and Editing by K-B

 I compiled and edited a report by M2 Technologies, for the Joint Non-lethal Weapons Directorate, analyzing the effectiveness of non-lethal weapons employed in hypothetical scenarios involving weapons of mass destruction (WMDs).
 I can’t refer you to the report or someone would have to kill you. … Just kidding—about the killing thing, not about the report, which was, of course, completely devoid of humor.

-As VP of marketing and communications for FFF Enterprises for four years, I managed to avoid doing bodily harm to the WMEs (white male executives), while I oversaw the creation of, wrote content for, and edited the healthcare corporation’s advertising, PR and media, and other corporate communications; websites; consumer, business partner and customer print and e-marketing collateral; reports and presentations; and RFP responses.
+As VP of marketing and communications for FFF Enterprises for four years, I managed to avoid doing bodily harm to the WMEs (white male executives).
+Just barely.
 I am also the founding editor of, and contributed to, FFF’s award-winning consumer healthcare magazine, IG Living.

-I had the joy of being paid for my opinion for three years as the Sunday political columnist for San Diego North County Times.
-I also served on the editorial board, developed editorial topics, wrote editorials, and edited syndicated and local columns and letters to the editor.
-If you’re interested in the characters who make up this fascinating country—and the status of their English fluency—take a look at unedited letters to the editor! … Of late, I write occasional book reviews for the paper.
+I had the joy of being paid for my opinion for three years as the Sunday political columnist for San Diego North County Times, and I served on the editorial board.
+If you’re interested in the characters who make up this fascinating country—and the status of their English fluency—take a look at unedited letters to the editor!

 In stark contrast to my own politics, I ghostwrote sections of, and edited, One of the Presidents’ Men (Brassey Press, 1995), the autobiography of Maurice H. Stans, secretary of commerce for the Eisenhower and Nixon administrations and treasurer of Nixon’s Committee to Re-elect the President (yes, CREEP).
 This was a literary adventure, a wonderful education in old school politics and statesmen, and well worth sharing over a beer sometime … or perhaps a nicely aged malt whiskey.